Financial Literacy Workshops

 Mayor-President Sharon Weston Broome presents a series of virtual workshops to help EBR residents budget, plan, and access aid during the COVID-19 crisis.

-These online workshops are designed to help families with financial planning and educate them on how to gain the longevity of their anticipated stimulus checks.
+These online workshops are designed to help families with financial planning and educate them on how to gain the longevity of their stimulus checks.
 These payments’ distribution began in mid-April.

 Please see our Financial Literacy Workshop flyer for additional information.